verdigris/splat/doc/audio_formats.rst

   one into a Fragment and export it again as WAV.

 ``wav``
-  This is for standard WAV audio files, with 8-bit or 16-bit integer samples and no compression.
+  This is for standard WAV audio files.
 It uses the standard ``wave`` Python module.
-Any sample width value supported by the library can be used, but only 8-bit and 16-bit samples can be used when opening a WAV file in Splat.
+Any sample width value supported by the library can be used when saving into a WAV file, but only 8-bit and 16-bit integer samples can be used when opening a WAV file in Splat.

 Extra file formats with ``audiotools``